Phil-Venter/essentio-core/README.md

 ## License

-MIT.
+0BSD.
 Use it, fork it, break it, fix it.

 ---